5/13/2025

 Conference Operator

 Later, you will have an opportunity to ask questions during the question and answer session.
-You may register to ask a question at any time by pressing the star and one on your telephone keypad.
+You may register to ask a question at any time by pressing the star and 1 on your telephone keypad.
 Please note this call is being recorded and I will be standing by should you need any assistance.
 It is now my pleasure to turn today's program over to Louisa Smith with Investor Relations.

 speaker